 Kaja played in several ensembles and orchestras including Atheneum Kamerorkest, Koninklijk Conservatorium Orkest, Jong Metropole Orkest and Nationaal Jeugd Orkest.
 She worked with conductors such as Gustavo Gimeno, Antony Hermus, Mark Wigglesworth and Arjan Tien.

 Next to her love for the classical repertoire and chamber music, Kaja has a great passion for jazz music.
 From 2017 until 2020 Kaja took a minor in jazz violin with Tim Kliphuis.
 She was twice concertmaster of the Jong Metropole Orkest (2019/2020) where she worked with conductors such as Jules Buckley, Miho Hazama and with the band members of the Grammy-winning Snarky Puppy.
-In 2021-2022 she will be participating in the orchestra Academy of the Metropole Orkest.
+In 2022-2023 she participated in the orchestra Academy of the Metropole Orkest.

 Anna Jurriaanse (1997) graduated from her bachelor in June 2020 with a 9.
 She’s always been very passionate about chamber music, especially as a violist she enjoys being able to change roles.
 To lead, follow, accompany, communicate and inspire.
 Anna loves playing all kinds of music in different settings, but she has a preference for the more late romantic/contemporary repertoire.